Messages to the brave

 Who are the brave?

-The devastation of coronavirus has meant this year has been particularly tough for these brave people.
-Under lockdown, many have been exposed to increased threats, violence and intimidation as aggressors have exploited lockdown situations for their own gain.
+The devastation of coronavirus meant 2020 was particularly tough for these brave people.
+Under lockdown, many were exposed to increased threats, violence and intimidation as aggressors exploited lockdown situations for their own gain.

-More than 300 human rights defenders were killed last year while fighting to protect their lands and nature, to halt the climate crisis or stand up for peace and human rights.
+More than 300 human rights defenders were killed in 2019 while fighting to protect their lands and nature, to halt the climate crisis or stand up for peace and human rights.
 Hundreds more were threatened or criminalised.

 Taking on powerful corporations comes with huge risk.
 Decades of mining in the Democratic Republic of Congo (DRC) has been associated with human rights abuses, environmental destruction and child labour.
 Defending local communities against mining companies has made Father Alfred Buju (centre) and his colleagues targets for intimidation.